KevGildea/KinePose/README.md

 # KinePose
-Code repo for "KinePose: A temporally optimized inverse kinematics technique for 6DOF human pose estimation with biomechanical constraints"
+Repo for "KinePose: A temporally optimized inverse kinematics technique for 6DOF human pose estimation with biomechanical constraints"

-# Coming soon...